CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 administrator.
 Then click 'Save pod'.

-Once added, MAAS will automatically discover and store the resources that a Pod contains.
+Once added, MAAS will automatically discover and store the resources that a pod contains.
 Any pre-composed machines will also appear on the 'Machines' page and be commissioned.

 #### Virsh pods